-Like the fans

 - People to talk to about the study

 - Help you ask questions about the study

 - Support you during the study

-AWAREMAII CISCRP

 Your friends and family may provide you a support system while you are taking part in a study.
 It is good to talk to your friends and family about the clinical study.
 They can help you come up with questions to ask your doctor about the study.
 They can also support you while you participate.
 In the end it is your job to make the final decision if you will participate in the study.

-Everyone has the chance to participate in research you just have to find the study that is right for you.
-Just like a football game there are rules and not everyone can be on the field at the same time.
-The research team has a list of requirements for the participants just like the coaching staff draft players.
-Both the coaches and the players have to know the game and agree to work together.
+Everyone has the chance to participate in research - you just have to find the study that is right for you.

+The research team has a list of requirements for the participants.
 Let's talk about eligibility first.
-A 10-year-old would never be allowed to play on a pro football team, right?
+A 10-year-old would never be allowed to play on a pro rugby team, right?
 Why?
 Because it would be too dangerous.

 Just like in sports, clinical trials have "eligibility criteria."
 These are guidelines that say who can or can't be in a study.
 Eligibility criteria protect people if a trial might be too risky for them.
 This helps researchers get results that are correct and mean something.

 If you're considering a trial, you must be honest with researchers about your health.
 Lying or hiding information to get into a trial could endanger your safety and ruin the study.

+Informed Consent

+A process to make sure you understand and agree to be in the study

-OK, let's assume the coaches say you're eligible to play.
-The next question you have to ask yourself is: Do I choose to play?
+OK, let's assume you're eligible to participate.
+The next question you have to ask yourself is: Do I choose to participate?
 Well, that depends, right?
-You cannot say whether or not you want to participate without understanding the rules of the game.
-What are your responsibilities as a player?
-How long will the game last?
-What are the risks and benefits of playing?
-What are you going to get in exchange for playing?
-The "informed consent" process is designed to answer all these questions and is required by the FDA and IRB.
+You can't say whether or not you want to participate without understanding the rules of the game.
+What are your responsibilities as a volunteer?
+How long will the trial last?
+What are the risks and benefits of participating?
+What are you going to get in exchange for participating?

+The "informed consent" process is designed to answer all these questions and is required by the HPRA and Ethics Review Committees.
 This is one of the most important parts of research and it's a term you're going to hear a lot.

 Before any volunteer can participate in a trial, he or she must read, understand and sign the informed consent form.
 This is a long form that lists your rights as a volunteer.
 It includes detailed facts about the trial.
 It describes your job as a volunteer and any procedures or tests you'll need to have.
 It will warn you about any known or unknown side effects of the study drug.
 It describes the benefits of participating in the trial.
 By signing the form you're saying that you understand the trial and are agreeing to do what the study asks.

 The informed consent form is a complex document.
 The study staff should go through it carefully with you and answer all your questions.
 You should never feel rushed or pressured to sign the form.

-It is important to note that the IRB can ask the researcher to translate the informed consent form to a language the volunteer speaks.
+It is important to note that the HPRA can ask the researcher to translate the informed consent form to a language the volunteer speaks.